Updated: 09.07.2025

 Checking the Meat

 After 24 hours, check the meat to see if it is ready.
-The meat should feel firm and have a deep red color.
+The meat should feel firm and have a deep red color as it is partially dehydrated.

 If the meat is still too soft or has a pale color, continue to cure it for an additional 2-3 days.
 If you’re using bigger meat chunks, they’ll need a much longer time to cure as opposed to thinner/smaller chunks which could take 1-2 days.